Python List

 brown

-You can also loop through a list using for loop with range() function.
+You can also loop through a list of elements using a for loop with the range() function.

 colors = ["blue", "white", "red", "green", "orange", "purple", "brown"]